 When VisIt launches a component on a remote computer, it looks for something called a host profile.
 A host profile contains information that VisIt uses to launch components on a remote computer.
-Host profiles allow you to specify information like: remote username, number of processors, parallel launch method, etc. You can have multiple launch profiles for any given host, most often a serial profile and one or more parallel profiles.
+Host profiles allow you to specify information like the remote username, the number of processors, the parallel launch method, etc. You can have multiple launch profiles for any given host, most often a serial profile and one or more parallel profiles.